freenas/freenas-docs/userguide/tasks.rst

 Click |ui-options| for an entry to display buttons for :guilabel:`Edit`, :guilabel:`Delete`, or :guilabel:`Run Now`.

+The :guilabel:`Status` column shows the status of the rsync task.
+To view the detailed rsync logs for a task, click the :guilabel:`Status` entry when the task is running or finished.

-Rsync tasks generate an :ref:`alert` on task completion.
+Rsync tasks also generate an :ref:`alert` on task completion.
 The alert shows if the task succeeded or failed.